BaymaxShao/EndoMODE/README.md

 ## Visualization of Our Data
 The visualization of our data includes:

-- The endoscopic video obtained with nasal endoscope.
+- The endoscopic video obtained with a nasal endoscope.
-- The corresponding trajectory of the endoscope obtained with the optical tracking system.
+- The corresponding trajectory of the endoscope obtained with a optical tracking system.

 We select 10 sets of data from the dataset here: